kotlin-orm/ktorm/hexo-docs/source/en/entity-finding.md

 ## joinReferencesAndSelect

-`joinReferencesAndSelect` is also an extension function of `Table` class, it returns a new created `Query` object, left joining all the reference tables recursively, and selecting all columns of them.
-We can not only use the returned `Query` object to obtain all entity objects, but also call any other extension functions of `Query` to modify it.
+`joinReferencesAndSelect` is also an extension function of `Table` class, it returns a new-created `Query` object, left joining all the reference tables recursively, and selecting all columns of them.
+We can not only use the returned `Query` object to obtain all entity objects but also call any other extension functions of `Query` to modify it.
 Actually, `find*` functions are implemented based on `joinReferencesAndSelect`.

 The example below queries all the employees along with their departments, sorting them by their IDs ascending: